Bindu32/infosys-hotelrevai/Module_5/Readme.md

-# Hospitality Revenue Analysis Dashboard 🏨
+# Revenue Strategy Analysis Dashboard 🏨

 ## Project Overview
 This Power BI project provides a deep-dive analysis of revenue and performance metrics for a hotel chain.
 The dashboard is designed to help stakeholders monitor business health, optimize pricing strategies, and understand booking behaviors across different cities and property categories.